1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Tenured or tenure-track faculty at South Carolina institutions of higher education; one proposal per PI; prior $750K CAN award recipients ineligible; 3-year waiting period for previous $35K awardees.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tenured or tenure-track faculty at South Carolina institutions of higher education; one proposal per PI; prior $750K CAN award recipients ineligible; 3-year waiting period for previous $35K awardees.
+Confirm the full requirements in the official notice before applying.